-Ms. Chomphunuch Wongphong, Thammasat University, Thailand, chomphunuch.won@dome.tu.ac.th
+Ms. Chomphunuch WongphongThammasat University, Thailand, chomphunuch.won@dome.tu.ac.th

-Ms. Patchararat Wongta, Thammasat University, Thailand, patchararat.won@dome.tu.ac.th
+Ms. Patchararat WongtaThammasat University, Thailand, patchararat.won@dome.tu.ac.th

 Asst.
-Prof. Dr. Worawan Diaz Carballo, Thammasat University, Thailand, papong@tu.ac.th
+Prof. Dr. Worawan Diaz Carballo

+Thammasat University, Thailand, papong@tu.ac.th

 Abstract

 Improving energy efficiency through co-simulation frameworks can improve building and operations management, a key approach to reducing energy consumption per square meter by 35% by 2030.
 Buildings consume more than one-third of global energy consumption, with HVAC systems accounting for more than 70%.
 Unpredictable occupant behavior can lead to energy variability of 100-300%, even for similar buildings and systems.
 To improve the prediction accuracy of building energy management, a co-simulation that combines physical models with surrogate human behavior models is required.
 To handle this complexity and maximize simulation accuracy, HPC, coupled with AI accelerators, is required.
 However, energy-aware data movement analysis found that frequent data exchange and synchronization create bottlenecks that increase processing time by 20-50% compared to stand-alone simulations.
 This problem is exacerbated in distributed systems, where network data transfer consumes 0.06-0.2 kWh/GB.
 An experimental study conducted in a classroom at the Boonchoo building, Thammasat University, Lampang , Thailand, showed that the frequency of data exchange between simulators and the temporal resolution of synchronization have a significant influence on the simulation results, i.e., higher connection frequency increases the processing time and power consumption, lower connection frequency reduces the processing time and power consumption but reduces the accuracy.
 The Twin-B model serves as a testbed for HPC profiling, identification processing bottlenecks and energy-intensive processes, which can be used to inform data exchange optimization and load balancing strategies.
 This research lays the foundation for the development of energy-efficient simulation and data management systems that support the broader objective of sustainable computing.